What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 - You probably won’t be able to use the phone company’s ‘voice’ network using your mobile broadband SIM:

 Mostly, the SIMs you buy for use in a tablet, dongle, computer with an embedded SIM or an ever wider array of hardware will come to you with no voice service.
 There are exceptions and we highlight them in the table of results on this page.
+If you do want a phone connection, there are some options available.
+See ‘PAYG Voice’ on this page.

 - Use the phone company app to measure and manage your usage:

 Using apps to monitor your usage is a great way of learning how much data you use each month.
+We recommend their use to anyone with a SIM.
+That includes both phone and tablet users.

 Data plans are sold by almost every phone company